 The challenge can be completed at your discretion and the rules are simple.

-Registered riders will attempt to document riding 5000 miles from April 1st through May 20th.
+Registered riders will document riding as many miles as they can from April 1st through May 20th while collecting support from family and friends.

 Each 2014 registered rider will get a MS5000 T-shirt and a decal we hope you place somewhere visible on your bike to let your friends and family know what it is you are attempting and why.